-If you find yourself looking for an all-in-one platform for your publishing needs, here at Orvium we have a peer-review process made easy, as well as product highlight features such as collaboration, showcasing your profile, and tracking your impact.
+If you find yourself looking for an all-in-one platform for your publishing needs, here at Orvium we have an open peer review process, as well as product highlight features such as collaboration, showcasing your profile, and tracking your impact.

 Not to mention Orvium offers a modern web platform that is mobile-friendly, protected by blockchain technology and has Google indexing capabilities.

 The best part is you can get started today.